 Multiprotocol label switching, or MPLS, is an extremely popular method for controlling traffic and creating VPNs.
 This "tunnel-less" or connectionless method of creating a virtual private network can be difficult to understand because of the lack of a point-to-point connection.
-This short article from
+This short article from Informit examines the components of a MPLS network from a service provider's point of view.

 An MPLS-based network consists of routers and switches interconnected via transport facilities such as fiber links.
 Customers connect to the backbone (core) network through multiservice edge (MSE) routers.
 The backbone comprises the core routers that provide high-speed transport and connectivity between the MSE routers.
 An MSE router contains different types of line cards and physical interfaces to provide Layer 2 and Layer 3 services, including ATM, FR, Ethernet, and IP/MPLS VPNs.